Doctor of Physical Therapy

 - Demonstrate social and professional responsibility through mentoring and participation in professional and community organizations and activities

-The curriculm comprises 110 graduate credit hours.
+The curriculum comprises 110 graduate credit hours.
 It incorporates strong foundational, clinical, and applied sciences that contribute to the unique body of knowledge in physical therapy and rests on five fundamental concepts.

 Problem solving is viewed in a context of a closed loop in which the evaluation of an outcome serves as the basis for further decisions about examination and intervention application.
 The curriculum fosters a problem‐solving approach to instruction by using tactics that include a variety of active learning strategies and case‐based learning opportunities.